amirhamjacse/django-ecommerce-backend/Readme.md

-Certainly!
-Below is an example of a **README** file for a **Django eCommerce Backend** project.
-This README is designed to guide developers on how to set up, use, and understand the project.

----

 # Django eCommerce Backend

 This is the backend for an eCommerce application built with **Django** and **Django Rest Framework (DRF)**.
 It provides RESTful APIs for managing products, categories, user authentication, orders, and payments.